miyagawa/AnyEvent-Twitter-Stream/README.md

 - **on\_keepalive**
 - **on\_delete**

-    Callback to execute when the stream send a delete notification.
+    Callback to execute when the stream sends a delete notification.

 - **on\_friends**

-    **Only with the usertream method**.
+    **Only with the userstream method**.
 Callback to execute when the stream send a list of friends.

 - **on\_direct\_message**

-    **Only with the usertream method**.
+    **Only with the userstream method**.
 Callback to execute when a direct message is received in the stream.

 - **on\_event**